 Find a budgeting method you’re comfortable with.
 You can break it down by categories – gifts, charitable donations, tips, food.
-Grab a pencil and paper, open a spreadsheet, keep a list of expenditures on your phone’s notes app, or track your spending by creating budgets with online banking.
-The method doesn’t really matter, you just need a way to keep track of spending.
+Grab a pencil and paper, open a spreadsheet, keep a list of expenditures on your phone’s notes app, or track your spending with MyOCCU Online & Mobile digital banking.
+The method doesn’t really matter, you just need a way to keep track of your spending.

 To make it easier, check out holiday gift apps like Santa’s Bag, Giftster or The Christmas List.
 They organize your gift list, track your spending and even check where gifts are available online.

 Comparison shop and use coupons

 Online shopping makes comparing prices relatively easy.
 It is probably worth your time to explore the world of shopping apps.
 There are apps that compare prices (ShopSavvy, ScanLife), automatically apply coupons at checkout (Honey, RetailMeNot) and even track the fluctuating prices on Amazon.com (camelcamelcamel).

 Use your gift cards

 Do you have a stack of gift cards in your wallet you’ve received as gifts but never used?
 Here’s a chance to put them to good use.
 Either regift the cards or use them to buy gifts.
 Just make sure to check to see if they are still valid before regifting.

 Do an inventory of your available credit card rewards and cash out what you can.
 You could even use your airline miles to gift a plane ticket.
 Credit card rewards and airline miles can sometimes be used to buy merchandise.
 Don’t be afraid to get creative.

 Consider other sources of gifts